Australia Smoke Alarm Legislation Frequently Asked Questions

-We have smoke alarms installed, why isn’t it the tenant’s duty to maintain them?
+We have smoke alarms installed, why isn’t it the renter/tenant’s duty to maintain them?

-If you are renting out a dwelling or unit, the Victorian Building Authority (VBA), the Building Codes of Australia (BCA) and Consumer Affairs Victoria (CAV) make it clear that it remains your responsibility as the Landlord to ensure smoke alarms are installed and kept in working condition.
-Tenants are encouraged to act in their own best interests and check them regularly, but frequently the opposite occurs and tenants tamper or remove them because of nuisance alarms from cooking.
+If you are renting out a dwelling or unit, Consumer Affairs Victoria (CAV) make it clear that it remains your responsibility as the Rental Provider/Landlord to ensure smoke alarms are installed and kept in working condition.
+Renters/Tenants are encouraged to act in their own best interests and check them regularly, but frequently the opposite occurs and occupants may tamper or remove them because of nuisance alarms from cooking.

 We have hard-wired smoke alarms connected to the mains power, so why do we need service?

-All hard-wired smoke alarms have backup batteries.
+Homeowners and Rental Providers should note that hard-wired smoke alarms do not last forever.
+All hard-wired smoke alarms expire after 10 years and should be replaced for Insurance purposes.
+Additionally all hard-wired smoke alarms have backup batteries.
 These batteries are in place because mains power can fail in a serious house fire.
 In addition to battery replacement, the annual inspection and test service checks other components of smoke alarms.
-These components include the test button, alarm “sounder” and “sense chamber” which can fail and render the
+These components include the test button, alarm “sounder” and “sense chamber” which can fail and render the alarms ineffective.

 What exposure do we have in the event of a fire incident? e.g. isn’t this covered in our other insurances?

-Insufficient alarms in place, alarms in wrong locations, expired alarms and absent batteries all have potential to expose the Landlord to being denied insurance cover and/or be subject to a negligence claim by the tenant.
-Smoke Alarm Specialists ensure tenants are present and sign off a technicians report at time of inspection and test.
-This report is tangible evidence that the tenant has understood that the smoke alarms are in working order.
+Insufficient alarms in place, alarms in wrong locations, expired alarms and absent batteries all have potential to expose the Rental Provider/Landlord to being denied insurance cover and/or be subject to a negligence claim by the Renter/Tenant.
+Smoke Alarm Specialists ensure Renter/Tenant are present and sign off a technicians report at time of inspection and test.
+This report is tangible evidence that the Renter has understood that the smoke alarms are in working order.

 What do insurance investigators consider in the aftermath of a fire?

 It is standard procedure for fire investigators to check whether Australian Standards, Manufacturers Recommendations, and Statutory Obligations have been met.
-Properties managed by an Agency where a formal procedure is in place, have the greatest surety against such an event.
-Such procedures demonstrate an adequate ‘duty of care’ has been performed on behalf of the tenants.
+Properties managed by a Rental Provider/Agency where a formal procedure is in place, have the greatest surety against such an event.
+Such procedures demonstrate an adequate ‘duty of care’ has been performed on behalf of the Renter/Tenant.

 Is this new legislation?

 There is a need for property owners and managers to keep pace with the changing risk profile of rental properties in Victoria regarding fire safety.
-Factors which impact this risk include fire incidents and resulting coronial court findings, evolving State legislation, shifting levels of tenant knowledge and awareness, a changing population demographic, technology innovation and new research.
+Factors which impact this risk include fire incidents and resulting coronial court findings, evolving State legislation, shifting levels of Renter/Tenant knowledge and awareness, a changing population demographic, technology innovation and new research.
+The most recent change for Investors who rent out residential property in the State of Victoria is the new 2021 Legislation update.
+Which is broad in both scope and application.

 Just how common are these fire events?